inigolabs/revgen/README.md

 [![ReportCard](https://goreportcard.com/badge/github.com/ejoffe/spr)](https://goreportcard.com/report/github.com/ejoffe/spr)
 [![Doc](https://godoc.org/github.com/ejoffe/spr?status.svg)](https://godoc.org/github.com/ejoffe/spr)

-## only run go:generate when code changes
+## Speed up go:generate by auto detecting code changes.

 At Inigo we generate a lot of go code.
 While our compile and build time runs in a matter of seconds thanks to the great go toolchain, running all the generators takes a few minutes on a good day.
 Running a single generator is fairly fast, but having to keep track of which generator to run gets annoying very fast.
 Revgen keeps track of all the go:generate dependencies and only runs the generators for code that has been updated.
 By running one to a handful of generators at most, the go:generate run time goes down from minutes to seconds.